gulzarsingh12/k8s-prep-notes/cks/cis-benchmark.md

 To view the cert `openssl x509 -in admin.crt -noout -text`

 ## CSR
-- Generate the csr and set it to **CertificateSigningRequest** yaml and do k apply. view the csr `k get csr`
+- Generate the csr and set it to **CertificateSigningRequest** yaml. base encode using `base64 -w 0` and do k apply. view the csr `k get csr`
 - after that approve the csr `k certificate approve jane`
 - after approval get the generated cert to share with end user. `k get csr jane -o yaml`. decode the base64.